natoriamilligan/cloud-labs/ec2-labs/apache-instance/readme.md

 ## What I Learned
 - How to install Apache on an EC2 instance
+- Apache creates a file system where your files (index.html) will be stored
 - How to use the terminal to SSH into an EC2 instance
 - How to verify that my security group rules/ports are correct
 - How to properly use a user data script
-- How the Apache server serves files on the internet